1kevgriff/kevgriffin.v4/blog/2021-02-25 SignalR AbortController Undefined.md

     this.abortControllerType = AbortController;
 }
 ```

 The error occurs on the line `this.abortControllerType = AbortController;`.
 But why do we get here?
 Well it's because some older browsers, like Chrome 56, don't support `AbortController` but do support `fetch`.
 That's how this issue occurs.

-In [a similar issue on GitHub](https://github.com/dotnet/aspnetcore/issues/29424) the team said this is pretty much a `wont fix` because it's an older browser.
+I filed an issue on [GitHub](https://github.com/dotnet/aspnetcore/issues/30458) about this, and I got the response I was expecting.  `Wontfix` because why would you support Chrome 56ish?
+I honestly don't blame the team here.

 So how can you work around it?
 My theory was to check if `fetch` and `AbortController` existed BEFORE loading SignalR.
 This is done early in my application: